mroker242/LaunchSchool/Assessment1.md

 Here a and be is the same because when you perform something on the a object it does not reassign but arrays are mutable so they can be changed.

+## Variable Scope

+This is an important concept to understand.
+When you initialize a variable it is accessible to the scope you initialize it.

+`str = 'hello'`
+``
+`loop do`
+  `str = 'world'`
+  `break`
+`end`

+Here the answer will be `world`.
+This is because the str was initialized on the outer scope so it is accessible on the inner scope.
+However, if you this the other way around:

+`loop do`
+  `str = world`
+  `break`
+`end`

+`puts str`

+Here you would get an error because you are trying to access a variable that was initialized on an inner scope.